[Illustrative composite based on ethnographic research]

 The Levitt-Venkatesh Gang Economics Study

-This structure resembles corporate hierarchies, with extreme wage inequality and tournament-style promotion.
-Foot soldiers—comprising 80-90% of gang membership—earn below minimum wage.
-They accept these low wages for two reasons: the possibility of promotion to higher-paying positions, and because many maintain legitimate jobs simultaneously, treating gang work as supplemental income.
+This structure resembles corporate hierarchies, with extreme pay inequality and tournament-style promotion.
+Foot soldiers—comprising the large majority of gang membership—earned near or below minimum wage.
+They accepted these low wages for two reasons: the possibility of promotion to higher-paying positions, and because many maintained legitimate jobs simultaneously, treating gang work as supplemental income.

 Social Capital and Institutional Void Theory